griffio/griffio.github.io/_posts/2016-06-12-Culture-Canaries-The-Interview-Coding-Challenge.md

 Typically job descriptions get over stuffed and are more aspirational than realistic.

-Don't include "fullstack ninja rockstar" style terminolgy.
+Don't include "fullstack ninja rock-star" style terminolgy.
 Check against [joblint](https://www.npmjs.com/package/joblint).

 State in the job description that for example, people with more than half of the requirements are welcome to apply.